davidkuntz02/mancala/README.md

-# mancala
+# Mancala
 NMSU CS-382 Spring 2024 Web Game Project Mancala

-# The rules of Mancala taken from officialgamerules.org:
+## The rules of Mancala taken from officialgamerules.org:

 ## Mancala Rules
 What You Need: